fpetkovski/fpetkovski.github.io/_posts/2019-01-16-my-impression-of-golang.markdown

 #### Implicitly confusing interfaces

 In most traditional OO languages, a class must, in one form or another, declare all of the interfaces that it implements.
-With Go on the other hand, a type can implement an interface implicitly, without declaring the interface in its signature.
+With Go on the other hand, a type can implement an interface implicitly, without declaring it in its signature.
-For example, given the interface:
+For example, given `Runnable`:
 ```
 type Runnable interface {
 	Run()
 }
 ```
-all a type `Foo` has to do to implement the interface is to implement the methods themselves, like so:
+all a type `Foo` has to do to implement `Runnable` is to implement the methods themselves, like so:
 ```
 func (foo Foo) Run() {}
 ```